GDevelopApp/GDevelop-examples/examples/split-screen/README.md

-Split screen multiplayer in two events.
+A split screen multiplayer made in just two events.